BIOP/ijp-imagetoatlas/qupath_analysis.md

 ![Load annotation](assets/img/qupath_import_atlas_regions.png)

 When opening the annotation, you will be able to split the regions between left and right hemi-brain, or not.
+You can press `N` to hide the name of the imported regions.
+The image will be less cluttered.

 If you go to the workflow tab of QuPath, you will see that a worflow step is present and thus you can create a script out of it, such as: